 - Customers that rate companies with a high customer experience score (i.e. 10/10) spend 140% more and remain loyal for up to 6 years.

 So, it's extremely important that you focus on improving the experience you offer your customers.

 And we're not just talking about customer service....

 Is customer experience the same as customer service?

 In most cases, a customer’s first point of contact with a company is usually by interacting with an employee (either by visiting a store or by speaking on the phone).
 This gives your business an opportunity to deliver great customer service.

 However, customer service is only one aspect of the entire customer experience.

-That’s how the two are different!
+That's how these two differ.

-Like most things in today’s market place, customer experience has changed – it’s more than person-to-person service and thanks to technology, companies can connect with their customers in new and exciting ways.
+Like most things in today’s marketplace, customer experience has changed – it’s more than person-to-person service and thanks to technology, companies can connect with their customers in new and exciting ways.

 For example, using CRM software, you can view customer purchase history and to predict future needs even before the customer knows they need it.
 Having the ability to predict a future need will let you be proactive and attentive and, it means you can do things like;